wasmerio/wasmer-pack/doc/tutorial/01-hello-world.md

 wit_bindgen_rust::export!("hello-world.wit");
 ```

+(note: `hello-world.wit` is relative to the crate's root - the folder
+containing your `Cargo.toml` file)

 Under the hood, this will generate a bunch of glue code which the WebAssembly
 host will call.
 We can see this generated code using
 [`cargo expand`][cargo-expand].